Click play to listen to this article.

 Same story when it comes to getting your ex back.
 The more you desire to get them back, the stronger your anxiety will become and the higher your odds of getting rejected.
 And the more determined you are to stop being anxious, the more anxious you’ll become.
 It’s a catch 22.

 So instead of getting ensnared, let go and surrender to your anxiety.
 Hell, accept and embrace it.
-You’ll feel more at ease as a result.
+Here are some modalities that can help you achieve this, in addition to the ones already covered in this article: meditation, journaling, yoga, qi-gong, calm-breathing, therapy.

 Further Resources For Overcoming Anxiety